 In most cases, bringing your pet to the surgery is best, however occasionally you or your pet may not be able to travel to the practice.
 If this is the case, we may be able to arrange a home visit for you.
 Home visits require the vet to be out of the surgery for an extended period of time and so are usually used if no other option is available.
 If your pet needs to come into the surgery we can also arrange a van collection, and deliver your pet home once treatment is complete.
 Both these options do carry an additional charge, and arrangements should be made as far in advance as possible.

-We are proud to be the holder of a Gold Award from the International Society for Feline Medicine as a Cat Friendly Clinic.
-We have a dedicated cat corner in our waiting room, and our staff have been trained in gentle handling techniques.
+As a Cat Friendly Clinic, we have a dedicated cat corner in our waiting room, and our staff have been trained in gentle handling techniques.

 Vet Monica Wallace has a Certificate in Small Animal Surgery and has been taking surgical referral clients from local practices for soft tissue and orthopaedic cases for 10 years.